 This content is for educational purposes only and does not constitute tax advice.
 Tax laws vary by state and individual circumstances.
 Consult a qualified tax professional or CPA for guidance on your specific tax situation.

-When you win a major lottery jackpot in the United States, you face an immediate choice: take the entire prize as a reduced lump sum or receive the full advertised jackpot as an annuity paid out over 29 years in 30 graduated annual payments.
+If you just won a major lottery jackpot, or you are weighing your options before claiming, this is the most important financial decision you will make: take the entire prize as a reduced lump sum or receive the full advertised jackpot as an annuity paid out over 29 years in 30 graduated annual payments.
 Understanding how lottery annuity payments are structured, how they are taxed, and whether you can sell them later is essential to making the right decision for your financial future.

 How Lottery Annuity Payments Work